Florida Gators baseball: National championships

 Florida won its first national championship in 2017, sweeping rival LSU in the CWS Championship Series to emerge victorious in the school's third CWS Finals appearance.

-The Gators have also reached the College World Series Championship Series two additional times, getting swept both times.
+The Gators have also reached the College World Series Championship Series three additional times.

 SEC regular season championships

-The Gators have won a total of 15 SEC regular season championships, second most among the 14 current SEC members.
-Their most recent title came in 2018 under Kevin O'Sullivan.
+The Gators have won a total of 16 SEC regular season championships, second most among the 14 current SEC members.
+Their most recent title came in 2023 under Kevin O'Sullivan.

 SEC Tournament championships

 The Gators have won seven SEC Tournament championships, third most among the SEC's current 14 members.
 However, after winning five in 11 years from 1981 to 1991, it was 20 years before Kevin O'Sullivan led the Gators to their sixth SEC Tournament Championship in 2011.